Mr. Rahul Paul reports

 All drill cores in this campaign are NQ in size.
 Assays were completed on sawn half cores, with the second half kept for future reference.
 The samples were analyzed using standard fire assay procedures with atomic absorption (AA) finish at ALS's laboratory in Val d'Or, Que.
 Samples yielding a grade higher than five g/t Au were analyzed a second time by fire assay with gravimetric finish at the same laboratory.
 Samples containing visible gold were analyzed with metallic sieve procedure.
 Standard reference materials, blank samples and duplicates were inserted prior to shipment for quality assurance and quality control (QA/QC) program.

-Kenneth Williamson, MSc, PGeo, senior adviser, geology, and Nicolas Guivarch, MSc, PGeo, senior geologist -- technical services, are the qualified persons pursuant to the requirements of National Instrument 43-101, and have reviewed and approved the technical disclosure in this press release.
+Nicolas Guivarch, MSc, PGeo, manager, exploration and technical services, is the qualified person pursuant to the requirements of National Instrument 43-101, and has reviewed and approved the technical disclosure in this press release.

 About Radisson Mining Resources Inc.